 Dwayne comes to MRBF after more than a decade at the Atlanta-based Partnership for Southern Equity, an organization that promotes racially equitable health, energy, development and economic opportunities.
 As Vice President of Strategy and Engagement, he advised on racial equity, social justice and organizing, and fostered community-based solutions all over the American South.
 Dwayne coordinated organizational and programmatic strategy, led program and management staff, strategy development, alliance building and relationship management.
 He helped organizations grow and improve performance.
 Dwayne also served as PSE's first Director of Civic Engagement and Regional Organizing.

 Through his consulting firm, The Sixth Group, Dwayne has provided training and strategic impact guidance to many nonprofit organizations and foundations.
-He holds a Bachelor of Science from North Carolina A&T State University.
-He has served on the boards of ProGeorgia, the Fund for Southern Communities and the Latin American and Caribbean Community Center.
+Dwayne serves on the steering committee for the Georgia Grantmakers Alliance, an initiative of Philanthropy Southeast.
+He has also served on the boards of ProGeorgia, the Fund for Southern Communities and the Latin American and Caribbean Community Center.
+Dwayne holds a Bachelor of Science from North Carolina A&T State University.
 He lives in Atlanta with his wife and twin daughters.